-You don’t have to know what all of these terms represent to protect your RV against them.
-A quality surge protector saves you the hassle of even worrying about an electrical problem by providing a critical line of protection between electrical stands and your RV’s power cord and electrical system.
+You don’t have to know what these terms represent to protect your RV against them.
+A quality surge protector saves you the hassle of worrying about electrical problems.
+It provides a critical line of protection between electrical stands and your RV’s power cord and electrical system.

 Does My RV Have a Built-In Surge Protector?

 Your RV’s onboard circuit breakers only protect against the unintentional overload of a circuit inside the RV using a component operating inside the RV.
 They will not protect against issues with the quality of the power coming into the coach.
 Only a surge protector can do this.